ksauby/ncei-archiving-cookbook/_docs/index.md

 ## Big Picture Perspective

+The [NOAA Administrative Order 212-15B: Management of NOAA Data and Information](https://www.noaa.gov/organization/administration/nao-212-15-Management-of-NOAA-Data-and-Information) provides broad guidance and information about the management of NOAA data, including data preservation policies and procedures, to ensure that data are managed for the entire data life cycle.

-Per  NOAA Administrative Order 212-15 and the Data Management Plan Procedural Directive, each new data acquisition project needs a Data Management Plan that identifies what data will be collected, who and where data will be collected, and where and when data will be archived.
-NCEI can accept data at the immediate end of the data collection process, at the end of the qa/qc process, when a "final version" of data are released to the public, or when the data collecting office no longer wants or is able to keep data locally.
+each new data acquisition project needs a Data Management Plan that identifies what data will be collected, who and where data will be collected, and where and when data will be archived (for specific guidance see Chapter 3 and for a template see Appendix C in the [Data Management Handbook](https://www.noaa.gov/media/file/noaa-data-management-handbook)).
+NCEI can accept data at the immediate end of the data collection process, at the end of the QA/QC process, when a "final version" of data are released to the public, or when the data collecting office no longer wants or is able to keep data locally.

 Some key points to keep in mind when managing data:
  - Many Program and Project Offices provide good examples and guidance for managing observation data and metadata for marine scientists.
 While each program, project, and organization may have specific requirements for documenting, organizing, archiving and providing access to data funded by them, some fundamentals are common across the data management spectrum: